Chief Executive Officer Cheeky Scientist

 Academic job titles, though fancy, have less value on an industry resume.
 Use the job title that would make sense for what you did and use it across instead of a bunch of titles that do not convey your expertise.
 Highlight what you learned during the job, the transferable skills, add value to your job title.

-Answers To Some Quirky Interview Questions That Put PhDs In A Fix
+Answers To Some Quirky Interview Questions That Put PhDs In Academia In A Fix

 For almost a decade.
 The first question that PhDs are going to be asked during an interview after “how are you”, is “tell me a little bit about yourself”.
 It is very easy to think that everybody you interview with is going to be a trained interviewer, a HR who knows the way the question should be answered.
 That is not true in many cases.